labradorsabrina/HealthcareFinance/README.md

 # Healthcare Insurance Cost Forecasting #

 This is a prediction of the healthcare cost of insurance benefits claims at the HULA, was made using Watson Health Analytics Workbench.
-To the purpose of testing and publishing the model on notebook I created a synthetic data based on the original data we used to made the study.
+To the purpose of testing and publishing the model on notebook the data used is synthetic, but based on the real dataset we used to made the study.

 <details>
     <summary>About the data used</summary>